Geetika-2001/Random_Integer/README.md

 ## Random_Integer Task:
-A SHOW button displays array containing integers on screen , the task is to display an array in which two randomly chosen numbers from the array are interchanged when the STOP button is pressed.
+A array containing integers is displayed on the screen through the SHOW Button , the task is to display an array in which two randomly chosen numbers from the array are interchanged when the STOP button is pressed.
 ## Demo